Hang In There And Keep Drawing! (It gets better!)

 Keep practicing, keep fighting, and it gets so much better.
 I promise.

 I’ve got other tutorials on how to shade sexy human skin and I’m doing those same steps here, let me know in the comments if you want more tips on shading skin.
-Personally I find this the most fun stage, where the drawing really comes alive and 3D.
+Personally I find shading the most fun stage, where the drawing really comes alive and 3D.

 Now, let’s finish this thing.